Acharya03/Basic-Todo-App/README.md

 # Basic-Todo-App
-A simple todo app that contains list of tasks where can add remove and update tasks
+A simple todo app that contains list of tasks where we can add remove and update tasks.